You’re where you can be yourself and not impose yourself on others

 What’s next?

-I’ll introduce you to the Subtang model in four weeks.
+Isik Kavuzlu will introduce you to the Subtang model in four weeks.
 In week one, you’ll observe and record negative patterns within yourself and others.
 In week two, you’ll turn them into emotional notations—something you can work with.

-Subtang model teaches you to reduce destructive behavioral patterns to the core emotions of fear, anger, sadness, and anxiety.
+Subtang model teaches you to reduce destructive behavioral patterns to the core emotions of Fear, Anger, Sadness, and Anxiety.
 By simplifying the matter, you can see the unresolved connection problem underlying your behaviors.

 Let’s grab a pen and paper